Privacy Policy

 • withdrawal of consent at any time

 These rights may be exercised by sending an email to legal@invoo.es, verifying your identity.
 You may also file a complaint with the competent supervisory authority, including the Spanish Data Protection Agency (AEPD).
+In particular, the User may exercise the right to erasure over product analytics data by withdrawing consent from Settings → Account → Privacy or by requesting account deletion: in both cases, Invoo will instruct PostHog to delete the data associated with the User's pseudonymous identifier via the provider's deletion API.

 Data Security